syncfusion-content/wpf-docs/wpf/OLAP-Grid/How-To/Display-Measures-and-KPIs-in-Desired-Order.md

 ---
 layout: post
-title: Displaying Measures and KPIs in Desired Order | OLAP Grid | Syncfusion
+title: Displaying Measures and KPIs in WPF OLAP Grid Control | Syncfusion
 description: Displaying the measures, KPIs in a given OLAP report that gets tabulated in Syncfusion WPF OlapGrid control, its elements, and more.
 platform: wpf
 control: OlapGrid